Bakht Khan

 General Bakht Khan (1797–1859) was the commander-in-chief of the Indian rebel forces in the city of Delhi during the Indian Rebellion of 1857 against the East India Company.

 Khan was born in 1797 and died in 1859.
 He was born in the region of United Provinces (Rohilkhand) in the district of Bijnor.
 Later, in the army of the East India Company, he became a subedar (the chief native commanding officer).
 He gained forty years of experience in the Bengal Horse Artillery.
 Khan was popular among the British Officers before he became a rebel.
 He was even familiar with those officers who were to serve against him during the blockade of Delhi in 1857.
 He was described as the “most intelligent character” of the rebellion by British officers.
 He suffered a financial crisis during the time of war.
 After being deported from Delhi, he was wounded by the British during the time of rebellion and died in the Terai plains of Nepal in 1859.

 Early life

-Though many Urdu writers have described Bakht Khan as being of Rohilla heritage, none of them gave his clear family background.
-One of the British military officers, who took part in the suppression of his revolt, stated him to be from a Hindu family, which later converted to Islam.
-According to a British spy, Munshi Jiwan Lal, Bakht Khan claimed to be a Mughal and related to the family of Bahadur Shah Zafar.
-Khwaja Hasan Nizami claimed him to be related to Nawabs of Oudh from his maternal side and Ghulam Qadir Rohilla from his paternal side, however, without stating any authority.

-He was born at Bijnor in Rohilkhand and later became a subedar, the chief native commanding officer, in the army of the East India Company, gaining forty years of experience in the Bengal horse artillery and seeing action in the First Anglo-Afghan War.
+Bakht Khan was a native of Bijnor in Rohilkhand, he became a subedar, the chief native commanding officer, in the army of the East India Company, gaining forty years of experience in the Bengal horse artillery and seeing action in the First Anglo-Afghan War.
 In the British Indian artillery, North Indian MusIims were generaIIy preferred and made the majority of the establishment.

 Before the rebellion, Bakht Khan was well known to several British officers, including several who were to serve against him during the Siege of Delhi in 1857.
 One colonel described him as being "a most intelligent character".